 Any nonprofit organization with a sustained and consistent presence in Wabash County or any organization doing charitable work that serves Wabash County citizens may apply to the Community Foundation’s Good Deeds Grant program.
 Applicants with the greatest chance of receiving a grant will have the financial and organizational capacity to carry out the proposed activity.
 Faith-based organizations may apply for program funding provided there are no requirements to participate in religious instruction and/or take part in religious activities.

 Proposals are reviewed twice each year.
-Spring proposals are due on February 15.
-Fall proposals are due on September 15.
+The spring grant cycle is available from January 2 through February 15.
+The fall grant cycle is available from August 1 through September 15.
 Grants are announced one month after the deadline.
 Please note that organizations will not be awarded Good Deeds Grants more than once during a calendar year.
 For example, if an organization is awarded a Good Deeds Grant in the spring cycle, the organization should wait until the following spring to apply again.

 Strategic Initiative Grants align with the Foundation’s Education Impact Strategy to break the cycle of poverty by advancing educational attainment from early childhood to adulthood.